mizutanilab/RecView/README.md

 A test dataset in TIFF format is also provided in the binary folder.

 <UL>
+  <LI>v5.3.0 (6 Jan 2017).
+Routines for the dialbox input device were implemented.
   <LI>v5.2.0 (13 Nov 2016).
 Frame selection dialog was implemented.
 Routines for the sinogram generation were revised.
   <LI>v5.1.1 (released 18 Sep 2016).
 Reconstruction kernels for x86/x64 processors were updated using assembly code.
 The kernels are accelerated with vectorized instructions (compiler option /arch:SSE2 didn't work well with our routine).
 Performances are:
     <UL>